Classic Cordon Bleu with Ham and Cheese

 10. Step 10:

-Combine the egg with the milk and whisk until smooth.
-Pour the breadcrumbs onto a flat plate.
+Whisk the egg with the milk until smooth.
+Spread the breadcrumbs out on a flat plate.

 11. Step 11: